Shakespeare Micro Spinning Rod Review

 There are 7 sizes and speeds of the Shakespeare Micro, so you can match the rod to the species.
 Each one is perfect for when you want to use some lighter lures and smaller test line.

-The precision caster who prides himself on his accurate casts will have a blast dinking and dipping his lures right where he wants them.
+The precision caster who prides himself on his accurate casts will have a blast drinking and dipping his lures right where he wants them.

 There’s nothing better than finding a hole where the fish are hiding and throwing a perfectly placed cast to get the lure right over them.